Dean Traylor splits his time being a special education teacher and a freelance writer.

 — Quote attributed to Adolph Hitler, 1935, 1936, or 1938?

 Maybe you’ve seen it pop up as a meme on Facebook or emblazoned onto somebody’s T-shirt.
 Or you’ve observed it on a bumper sticker or political banner.
 You may have given it some thought and bought into its intended message.
-“Adolf Hitler and the Nazis believed in gun control?”
-You probably told yourself.
+You probably asked yourself: “Adolf Hitler and the Nazis believed in gun control?"
 And you may have come to the conclusion that gun control was for evil tyrants.

 Before you pass judgment, however, you may want to take this in for good measure: It’s not true.
-Hitler never uttered or wrote these words.
-Nor has he ever been an ardent supporter of gun control policies.
+Hitler never uttered or wrote these words—nor was he ever an ardent supporter of gun control policies.
 On top of that, the statement has been debunked numerous times since it first appeared nearly four decades ago.
 Even some pro-gun rights groups have distanced themselves from it.

 Still, the quote manages to rear its head every time the debate on gun control heats up.
 And it still has the type of persuasive sting that pro-gun rights groups have wanted.